How to Prevent Injury While Getting Fit in 2023

 We have all felt the fresh excitement and motivation that arrives with the start of a new fitness routine.
 Unfortunately, all too often that determination turns to disappointment when knee, back or joint pain sets in after only a few trips to the gym.
 Being mindful of your body’s specific needs and limitations will help you avoid injury and allow you to get a more complete workout to meet your new fitness goals.

 There are certain steps that all people can take to reduce the risk of exercise-related injury regardless of fitness level.
-These measures include stretching before workouts, taking it slow and building up muscle strength in the core and throughout the body via cross-training.
+These measures include:

 Below are my top suggestions for how to protect your knees, back and joints as you hit the gym in the new year.
 Adding these steps to your pre-and post-workout checklist will help you succeed in your resolutions in the long run and avoid a preliminary exercise injury.

 One of the easiest ways you can actively prevent strain or injury is by ensuring your workout clothes and footwear fit properly.
-Avoid clothes that are overly tight that may restrict movement or baggy gym gear that may get caught on gym equipment.
+Avoid clothes that are overly tight that may restrict movement or baggy gear that might get caught on gym equipment.

 Choosing the right footwear can also make or break your workout.
 Old or improperly fitting shoes can result in less support and improper body mechanics, which can affect the alignment of your feet, knees, hips and back.
 This has the potential to result in injury over time.